Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-The vast Ranganathittu Bird Sanctuary is recognized as the biggest sanctuary of Karnataka and is located in the Mandya District, Srirangapatna Taluk.
-The exclusively small yet mesmerizing sanctuary extends up to 0.67 Sq.km.
-The entire sanctuary accommodates up to 6 islets and 6 islands the river Kaveri.
+The vast Ranganathittu Bird Sanctuary is recognized as the biggest sanctuary in Karnataka and is located in the Mandya District, Srirangapatna Taluk.
+The exclusively small yet mesmerizing sanctuary extends up to 0.67 sq.
+The entire sanctuary accommodates up to six islets and six islands on the river Kaveri.
 Here, over 40000 birds of varied species migrate in the winter.
-The islets are situated in the midst of the reservoir water chiefly built by the weir construction across river Kaveri.
-Initially, in the year 1940, Salim Ali played a vital role in officially getting the area declared as a wildlife sanctuary.
-Salim Ali thus helped make a secure platform and nesting site for a myriad of bird species through the imitation of this sanctuary.
+The islets are situated during the reservoir water, chiefly built by the weir construction across the river Kaveri.
+Initially, in the year 1940, Salim Ali played a vital role in officially getting the area declared a wildlife sanctuary.
+Salim Ali thus helped make a secure platform and nesting site for a myriad of bird species through his imitation of this sanctuary.

 The sanctuary is substantially small compared to other sanctuaries, yet it is home to a vibrant species of birds.
 The size of the sanctuary fundamentally aims to help ease the observation, access, maintenance, and regulation of the birds and the sanctuary as a whole.
 As a bird enthusiast, you should unquestionably visit this place to explore vividly attractive and aesthetic birds.

 How to reach: 3 hours from Bangalore airport

 Birds:Spot-billed Pelican, Painted Stork, Black-headed Ibis, Asian Openbill.
 Brahminy Kite, Asian Paradise Flycatcher